| Financial Assistance | Secondary Citizenship | Grants | Federal Loans | Direct Loans | Federal Work Programs |FC Work Program | Scholarships |

 | Other Forms of Assistance | Leave of Absence | Reestablish Eligibility for Federal Financial Aid |

-Federal Financial Aid exists to help those students who would not be able to attend college without monetary assistance.
+Federal Financial Aid is available to those who qualify.
 The Finance Office at Forrest College assists students in developing a financial plan that will meet their needs.
 In accordance to the U.S. Department of Education regulations, Federal Financial Aid must first satisfy the student’s education expenses.

 Persons applying for admission to the College should complete their application for federal financial assistance as soon as possible after making application.
 Continuing students must reapply for Federal Financial Aid each year by April 1.